striblab/tc-essential-guide/README.md

 * `config.json`: Non-content config for application.
     * Use this to add non-local JS or CSS assets, such as from a CDN.
     * This can be overridden with a `config.custom.json` if there is a need to add configuration that should not be put into revision history.
 * `content.json`: See *Content and copy*.
-This file is used to hold content values.
-If the project is hooked up to a Google Spreadsheet, you should not manually edit this file.
+This file is used to hold content values, such as a site-wide title or description.
 * `templates/`: Holds HTML templates.
 Any files in here will get run through [EJS](http://www.embeddedjs.com/) templating and passed values from `config.json`, `content.json`,  `package.json`, and data from the Airtable data source.
     * `templates/layout.*.ejs.html`: These are the files that get rendered with the data described above and correlate to a file or set of files rendered in the build.
     * `templates/_*.ejs.html`: These are includes used to help separate out and reuse parts.